miketvo/rmit-notes/cosc2500/practice_test2.md

 # Q4: Raspberry Pi
 What are NOOBS and Raspbian OS?
 Is there any difference between the two?
 Explain.

-NOOBS is an OS installer.
-We download and install NOOBS so that it can install the an operating system on the Raspberry Pi (Raspbian or other).
+NOOBS is an OS installer/wizard that allows us to install an operating system on an SD card (Raspbian or other).

-Raspbian is the working OS that you use for whatever purpose you want.
-You can install Raspbian directly from an image (not using NOOBS).
+Raspbian is the working OS based on Linux that we use for whatever purpose you want.
+We can install Raspbian on an SD card directly from an image (not using NOOBS).

 # Q5: Network Model
 In the OSI model of network transmission, there are 7 layers namely in order: Application, Presentation, Session, Transport, Network, Datalink, and Physical.
 Describe the process of layering (data go through each layer) with an example application.

+1. Application: Provides a human-friendly interface for end user to access functions and services withing the OSI environment.
+2. Presentation: Defines the format in which data is to be exchanged on the network (encoding).
+Also deals with encryption/decryption and data compression.
+3. Session: Defines how to start, control, and end communication sessions between two applications.
+4. Transport: Provides a reliable mechanism for the exchange of data between two processes in different computers using error control and flow control.
+5. Network: Finds the best physical path for information to travel from source to destination endpoints.
+6. Datalink: Ensures a reliable transmission of information across a physical connection by implementing data frames with synchronization, error control, and flow control.
+7. Physical: Deals with electrical procedures to transmit unstructed bit stream using physical medium (wires).

+# Q6: Network Access
+What is the role of Quality of Service (QoS) in a converged network?
+How QoS is notable internet trends as intelligent?

+In a converged network, QoS controls the system resources of the network to ensure that critical services/applications get prioritized routing when network capacity is limited.